brenoslivio/Sound-Chaser-Store/README.md

 - Customer and product management options exclusive to system administrators

-- Specific functionality: The website has a specific feature where customers can take a quiz that filters the most suitable albums for them.
+- Specific functionalities: The website has a specific feature where customers can take a quiz that filters the most suitable albums for them.
 The quiz asks them to rate certain characteristics on a scale of 1 to 5, such as their current mood, the importance of song lyrics to them, their comfort level with longer songs, their tendency to dance to music, and their preference for virtuoso artists.
+The site has also many option to sort the albums, filter by genre and range of price and year the albums were released.

 ### <a id="2.1" /> 2.1.
 Mockups